AnirudhPal/BajaTelemetry/README.md

 ### Download OS and Flash

 Follow the instructions in the installation guide and install the Raspbian Lite OS on the SD card.
+The OS image can be found in the link below.

 [Installation Guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

 [OS Image](https://www.raspberrypi.org/downloads/raspbian/)

+### Setup Raspberry Pi, Laptop and Phone

+* Set phone to enable hotpsot.
+* Have a fixed password.
+* Connect the laptop to that hotspot. **Minimize Data Usage**.